Hebrews 10:32-39

 The writer praises his readers for two things in particular that depict a spirit of selflessness:

 1. “You had had compassion upon me while I was in bonds.”
 The writer was imprisoned at some point in his ministerial career.
-Thousands were thrown in the dungeons in the early days of the church.
+Thousands were thrown in the dungeons in the early days of the Church.
 Prisoners frequently died of starvation, for little sustenance was provided for them.
-They were dependent upon friends to minister to their needs (II Tim.
+They were dependent upon family and friends to minister to their needs (II Tim.
 4:13).
 Instead of fearing similar incarceration, they responded with Christian empathy.

 v.
 35